peterhanlon/botdefender/README.md

 * Block sessions that constantly forget to send valid session cookies
 * Block known bad user agents

 It is possible to build bespoke blocking rules over and above the basic rule set.
+These can be tailored to the specific website and will have access to the data in the mongoDB store in order to determine the context of a session when determining if the traffic looks mechanical.

-#Building BotDefender
+##Building BotDefender
-##Linux
+Linux / OSX
-First download and install the apache web server on the machine your going to use to build BotDefender.
+First download and install the apache web server on the machine where you intend to build BotDefender.
-In order to build
+Check that apxs is installed and in the path and that apachectl is installed and in the path (these should have been installed when apache was installed).

+cd to the root directory and run
+* mvn deploy

+This will build the apache modules along with the java modules.
+At the moment the mod_collector.so and mod_blocker.so modules need to be manually copied into the Apache installation.
+This is done by copying the files from src/main/c/*.so to